Contact Us | Search

 Project Overview

 Land and forest are being overexploited in the Lower Mekong River Basin (LMB) due to the pressure of rapid economic development and high population growth.
 These factors may impact the functions and services of land ecosystems, including biomass productivity.
 Because human livelihoods in the LMB still rely strongly on agricultural production, land degradation will be a significant issue for development strategies.
 In tropical regions, poverty and land degradation are often part of a downward spiral: poverty and economic marginalization lead to overexploitation of land resources, resulting in land degradation, which then leads to more serious poverty.
 To combat land degradation, policy makers often need information to identify areas of most intense degradation in order to plan strategic interventions.
-The specific objectives of this project include
+The specific objectives of this project included

 • Producing a map of geospatial biomass productivity decline for the LMB (Vietnam, Laos, Cambodia, and Thailand), using long-term biomass productivity trends as a proxy for land degradation;